TaygaHoshi/tt-project/Character - Branches/Beast Taming.md

 # One's Best Friend
 Instead of focusing on their personal growth, some choose to share their time, training and effort with their pets.
-While these people are called "masters", most of those specialized in this common branch of combat can be considered "tamers" or even "summoners" depending on the nature of their pet.
+While these people are sometimes called "masters", most of those specialized in this common branch of combat are, in actuality, "tamers" or even "summoners" depending on the nature of their pet.

-Techniques in this branch focuses on teamwork

-# Secondary Branch Abilities
 ## Call Pet
 Choose a pet category when you take this branch from the list below.
 Your pet inherits your initiative order, level, potency and control.
 It takes its turn right after you, and uses its basic weapon attack unless you tell it to do something else.
 When your pet falls below 1 health, it will run away and hide if possible.
-In this case, it will not be available for combat for 4 + 1d4 hours.
-Otherwise, normal [[Combat#Summoning|summoning rules]] apply.
+In this case, it will not be available for combat for d4 + 4 hours.
+Otherwise, normal [[sigil-of-uchma/Content/Combat#Summoning|summoning rules]] apply.
-Pets can take a variety of forms, but they fall into the main categories ( #TODO ):
+Pets can take a variety of forms, but they fall into the main categories below:

 **Striker Pets**
 1. Base health: 30